-As is the case with these lists, we've checked our review scores for every single Metroid title and then used your user scores to help narrow down and finesse it.
-We then put all of the data into a blender, mix it into a delicious smoothie, drink it, and analyse what comes out at the 'other end'.
+As is the case with these lists, we've taken all the opinions of Team NL along with a host of other variables, put that data into a blender, mixed it into a delicious smoothie, drunk it, and analysed what comes out at the 'other end'.
 Ahem.
 Who said science isn't fun?

 Most Metroid fans would describe Federation Force as more of an abomination than a video game, and they're not far off the mark there.
 It's difficult to understand quite what Nintendo was thinking in making a Metroid game that doesn't feature Samus as the playable character or, like, anything that makes a Metroid game a Metroid game.
 It's deservedly in last place, and let's just hope it remains that way.